Critical Ecosystem Partnership Fund (CEPF)

 - Show clear alignment with specific strategic directions in the ecosystem profile

-- Provide evidence of your organization's track record and community connections
+- Provide evidence of your organisation's track record and community connections

 - Include concrete, measurable outcomes